pidou46/uEspGUI/README.md

 ## Project breakdown

+### server:

+#### methods:
+init: herite de iot client

 ### client:
 #### data:
 1 client = 1 mcu

-data is shared by all sensors objects and the client object.
-This allow each sensor to update the list and client to read it. sensors=liste de sensor
+data: shared list by all sensors objects and the client object.
+This allow each sensor to update the list and client to read it. sensors=liste de sensor.
+To acheive this data is a class variable of Data class.
+Client and Sensor class inherit from Data to gain access to data list.

 #### methods:
 init: herite de iot client

-add sensor: importe dynamiquement le module associé
+list_sensors: list available sensors modules in /lib directory

+add_sensor: instanciate a sensor object, if not already imported, dynamicaly import module before

 write: envoie les données au serveur, re-initialise data convert data to string using json module

 read: lit les données depuis le serveur

+upload_sensor: upload module from server's /lib directory in client /lib directory